abdelshok/react-redux-styled-boilerplate/README.md

-# Getting Started with Create React App
+# ⚔️ CPI Internal Tool

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and extended with a number of basic frameworks & technologies